memgraph/docs/docs/import-data/files/cypherl.md

 MATCH (u:Person), (v:Person) WHERE u.id = "104" AND v.id = "100" CREATE (u)-[:IS_FRIENDS_WITH]->(v);
 ```

-The first five queries create nodes for people and the rest of the queries create
+The first five queries create nodes for people, and the rest of the queries create
-relationships between nodes.
-After you have prepared your queries, you can
+relationships between these nodes.
-import them with the command below or drag and drop them using the
-**Dataset** tab in **Memgraph Lab**.

 <Tabs
   groupId="platform"